Felixsavedra-1/redbullracing-f1-analytics/README.md

 ```

 ### 2. Database Setup
-The project uses **SQLite** by default for portability.
-No installation is required!
+The project uses **SQLite** by default for portability; no additional database service is required.

 If you prefer **MySQL**:
 1. Install MySQL